martinphellwig/ts_data/site/articles/modi_vivendi.rst

 then two paragraphs.
 Fortunately I remembered that google did offer free site hosting, so off I went to start a `google site`_.

-Writing articles directly on that page is again not my preferred way of going about, I even try to avoid using programs like Word as I know that in the end it will always end up being a maintenance nightmare.
-I like to write in bare text format called reStructuredText_, abbreviated with rst, and then convert it to any format I require, like HTML.
-This however would require me to script a conversion tool and knowing if I would start on that first I would never actually get anywhere closer to creating a video, so I just pushed myself to write a welcome page with that google sites online editor, which was not even half bad.
+Writing articles directly on that site is again not my preferred way of going about, I even try to avoid using programs like Word as I know that in the end it will always end up being a maintenance nightmare.
+I like to write text in a bare format called reStructuredText_, abbreviated with rst, and then convert it to any format I require, like HTML.
+This however would mean I have to script a conversion tool together and knowing if I would start on that first I would never actually get anywhere closer to creating a video, so I just pushed myself to write a welcome page with that google sites online editor, which was not even half bad.

 Getting Somewhere